 Citizens!
 As the Western New Year approaches with rapidity, let us also not forget that Chinese Lunar New Year is following shortly thereafter – and this recipe is not only a dim sum specialty you may have already enjoyed, but it is also a MUST for Chinese New Year!
 I speak of the less-than-perfectly translated “turnip cakes” that are in fact made from daikon radish!
 The awe-inspiring majesty who ALONE is TFD shall now impart His culinary wisdom, so attend and pay heed!

 Turnip aka radish cake (luóbo gāo or in Cantonese: lòbaahk gōu) – just to confuse matters even more – is traditionally called carrot cake in Singapore.

 Turnip cake is commonly served in dim sum parlors, usually cut into rectangular slices and sometimes pan-fried before serving.
 Each pan-fried cake has a thin crunchy layer on the outside from frying, and is soft on the inside.
 The non-fried version is soft all over.
 It is one of the standard dishes found in the dim sum cuisine of Hong Kong and China as well as overseas Chinatown restaurants.

 It is also commonly eaten during Chinese New Year, since the word for radish (菜頭, chhài-thâu) is a homophone for “good fortune” (好彩頭, hó-chhái-thâu) in the Hokkien language.
 In Taiwan, turnip cake is also commonly eaten as part of a breakfast in Chinese speaking areas.

 To prepare a turnip cake, roots of Chinese radish are first shredded.
-Chinese radish, either the white-and-green variety or the all-white variety (, is one of the key ingredients since it makes up a large portion of the cake.
+Chinese radish, either the white-and-green variety or the all-white variety (be sure it’s supremely fresh, as it makes up a large portion of the cake).
 The other key ingredients are water and rice flour.

 Cornstarch is sometimes added as it aids in binding the cake together, especially when a large number of additional ingredients (see list below) are added.
 The ingredients are stirred together until combined.